blukatdevelopment/UnchainedWorldsOld/keeper_info/modules/city_of_southhorn/info.md

 4. An assassin hired by a hostile faction(one of the kingdoms, bandits, cultists, red paw, etc) that the party can talk down from fighting.
 5. Someone who is wrongfully sentenced to death by Kinkade for the cult's activities.

+### Random events
+If you'd like to introduce some more random elements, you may roll three random events and add them in.
+Note the dates they happen on, and add some telegraphing if you'd like.
+These will help change how this adventure plays each time it is run.
+The first happens 1d8 days after arriving:
+1. Kinkade's daughter is being married, hosts a public feast.
+2. Kinkade is captured by the cultists, there's a 300GP reward for his rescue.
+3. Kinkade is possessed and begins making unhinged decrees.(weekly tax, holiday in his name, army ordered to collect snails)
+4. Kinkade dies of a sudden illness, there is a jousting tournament for succession.
+The second happens 2d8+8 days after arriving:
+1. An Omarian envoy shows up for diplomacy.
+It's a ploy to assassinate Kinkade.
+2. An Omarian envoy shows up for diplomacy.
+It's a ploy to arm the Red Paw and kick off a revolution.
+3. An Omarian envoy shows up for diplomacy.
+An argument breaks out and there's an Omarian invasion of Southhorn.
+4. An Omarian envoy shows up for diplomacy.
+A peace treaty is signed and Omarian ships arrive at the dock.
+The third happens 3d10+24 days after arriving:
+1. The red paw base is compromised.
+Their members are imprisoned and scheduled for public execution.
+2. The red paw base receives 12 recruits from another city.
+They offer to work as mercenaries.
+3. The red paw makes plans to cut off outside communications and stage a revolution with the help of bandits.
+4. The red paw attempts to take over a ship so that they can relocate their base to the sea.

 ### Character Creation
 If you have an existing party from another adventure such as a level 0 character funnel, you are all set.
 If you need to create new adventurers now, I'd